mdn/content/files/en-us/web/html/element/script/type/importmap/index.md

 ## Description

 When importing a [JavaScript module](/en-US/docs/Web/JavaScript/Guide/Modules), both the [`import` statement](/en-US/docs/Web/JavaScript/Reference/Statements/import) and [`import()` operator](/en-US/docs/Web/JavaScript/Reference/Operators/import) have a "module specifier" that indicates the module to be imported.
-A browser must be able to resolve this specifier to an absolute URL in order to be able to import the module.
+A browser must be able to resolve this specifier to an absolute URL in order to import the module.

 For example, the following statements import elements from the module specifier "./modules/shapes/square.js", which is a path relative to the base URL of the document, and the module specifier "https://example.com/shapes/circle.js", which is an absolute URL.